 Final word

 Current supply issues mean it may be harder to buy Sylk, although there are plenty of alternatives you can try.
-Check out the Stella shop for options, or speak to your local pharmacist for further information.
+Speak to your local pharmacist for further information.